 The most recognizable is the central "K" building (1909), designed by Alajos Hauszmann, the university's own professor (the best view of it is actually from the Pest side).
 Also glimpse the library's impressive Gothic Revival reading room ("Kö" building).

 After exploring the campus, try Stoczek canteen for a low-priced cafeteria lunch surrounded by students and academic staff.
 Another great option is the butcher shop on Budafoki Street, an old-school eatery with roast sausages, tender pork belly, and fried schnitzels.
 Across the campus are two "mom-and-pop" designer stores run by local artists.
 Fiók for Graphics sells cute stationery, while Repertory specializes in jewelry and clothing (more shopping ideas).

 Is it time for drinks yet?
 The good news is you have many options to choose from.
 Back on Bartók Béla is Szatyor, Buda's take on the ruin bar theme.
 Gdansk Bookstore Café attracts the city's Polish expat community with bohemian-intellectual vibes.
 Craft beer fans should settle in to Bölcső or KEG for hop-forward IPAs made by local microbreweries.
 Wine lovers: head to Palack.

-For obvious reasons, penniless students from the Budapest University of Technology prefer the dirt-cheap, and perhaps a bit seedy drinking joints off Bartók Béla Boulevard.
-Two that I can safely recommend and I also enjoy are Borpatika and Libella.
-They're bizarrely cheap, and in addition to students, they also draw retired neighborhood regulars with a fondness for alcohol.
+For obvious reasons, many penniless students from the university go to dirt-cheap and somewhat grungy drinking joints off Bartók Béla Boulevard.
+Two that I can safely recommend are Borpatika and Libella.
+Aside from students, retired neighborhood regulars with a fondness for alcohol also congregate here.